noiseprotocol/noise_spec/noise.md

     cryptanalytic safety margins, time/memory tradeoffs, multi-key attacks, and quantum attacks.

-The authentication data is 128 bits because:
+The authentication data in a ciphertext is 128 bits because:

   * Some algorithms (e.g. GCM) lose more security than an ideal MAC when truncated.